Washi1337/ctf-writeups/FlareOn/2020/6/README.md

     ;- ...
 ```

 That's a big function!
-If we go over it step by step, we can see the computer name is acquired, then some preprocessing is done, and after that, it is used as part of a decryption key for a whole bunch of cryptography (SHA256 and RSA) that we most likely cannot break.
+If we go over it step by step, we can see the computer name is acquired, then some preprocessing is done, and after that, it is used as part of a decryption key for a whole bunch of complicated cryptography (SHA256 and RSA) that we most likely cannot break.
 If, however, the decryption succeeds, the QR parameters are updated.
 So we know that this is the place to look.

 It seems though, that the decryption routine does not really rely on the input text that was given in the input box, but rather on the computer name.
 Let's have a look at the preprocessing of the computer name, see if we can find some clues there: